ARISE

 Executive Summary

-MAST (Medical AI Superintelligent Testing) is a comprehensive evaluation framework designed to measure whether AI systems can safely and accurately support clinical decision-making.
-Unlike traditional medical AI benchmarks that focus narrowly on diagnostic accuracy, MAST evaluates the full spectrum of clinical competence — from harm avoidance and therapeutic appropriateness to probabilistic reasoning under uncertainty.
+MAST is a comprehensive evaluation framework designed to measure whether AI systems can safely and accurately support clinical decision-making.
+Unlike benchmarks that focus narrowly on a single task such as multiple-choice diagnosis, MAST evaluates the full spectrum of clinical competence across five dimensions: harm avoidance (NOHARM v1 and First Do NOHARM v2), probabilistic clinical reasoning under uncertainty (Script Concordance Test), diagnostic reasoning and information gathering (CPC-Bench), multimodal image interpretation (ReXrank chest radiology and Multimodal Derm), and agentic task completion inside clinical systems (MedAgentBench v2, executed against a FHIR server).

 How We Evaluate